slamora/brackets-wiki/CSSUtils,-HTMLUtils.md

 CodeMirror modes, states, and tokens change over time due to more granular states being added.
 These change can break parsing code, so beware when upgrading CodeMirror.

+The SVG Code Hints extension may be merged into core soon, so a new `XMLUtils` utility may be introduced.